 Students who have been bullied will be supported by:

-- offering an immediate opportunity to discuss the experience with a form tutor or member of staff of their choice;
+- offering an immediate opportunity to discuss the experience with a learning family lead or member of staff of their choice;

 - reassuring the student;